GardenerMin/TensorFlow-fine-tune-VGG16-Alexnet-models/README.md

 # TensorFlow-fine-tune-VGG16-Alexnet-models
-In this project, we demonstrate the finetune process in TensorFlow.
+In this project, finetune process is clearly demonstrated with TensorFlow.
 ### Download the pre-trained models
 alexnet.npy and vgg16.npy.